 Nationwide, approximately 30% of workers are in jobs that require a license.
 Here in Massachusetts, the Division of Professional Licensure regulates no fewer than 167 trades and professions.
-We do not want to make it 168.
+We do not want to make it 168, for the following reasons:

-The rental-property business is already hedged in by thicket of statutes, rules, and caselaw, and licensure would only increase costs and decrease profit margins.
+The rental-property business is already hedged in by thicket of statutes, rules, and caselaw.
+Licensure by the state would only increase costs, which landlords then pass on to renters in the form of increased rents.
 So rather than licensing we are aiming for a system of voluntary certification that assures high standards through regular reviews and continuing education without the bureaucracy, expense, and inflexibility of a government agency.